Sex offences are generally very serious matters.

-The law office of Andrew Williams has extensive experience handling all types of sex related charges under federal and state law.
-Types of offences that are commonly handled by this office include but are not limited to sexual penetration without consent, indecent assault, indecent dealing with a minor, incest, lewd acts in public, prostitution, loitering and solicitation, as well as accessing, distribution and possession of child pornography and child exploitation material.
+Andrew Williams Criminal Law Offices has extensive experience handling all types of sex related charges under federal and state law.
+Types of offences that are commonly handled by this office include but are not limited to:

 We aim to ensure that each client fully comprehends the criminal law charge that they are facing.
 Below we look at the offence of sexual penetration without consent; a charge which is commonly prosecuted by the State Director of Public Prosecutions in District Court of Western Australia.